UgljesaJovina/learning-cpp/4. Functions, classes and templates/README.md

 #### Objects

-Objects are `instantiated` classes; Since a class doesn't take any space in memory because it is just a blueprint, when we want to use it we need to instantiate it, meaning we have to take up memory for each `field` in the class; This means that we take up `32 bytes` for the string, `4` for `furColor` and another `4` for `eyeColour` and then `8` two times for `height` and `weight`; All in all, each `Dog` object when instantiated will require `56 bytes` of memory;
+Objects are `instantiated` classes; Since a class doesn't take any space in memory because it is just a blueprint, when we want to use it we need to instantiate it, meaning we have to take up memory for each `field` in the class; This means that we take up `32 bytes` for the string, `4` for `furColor` and another `4` for `eyeColour`, and then `8` for `height` and `8` for `weight`; All in all, each `Dog` object when instantiated will require `56 bytes` of memory;

 We can access data stored in an object using the `.` operator; Doing `object_name.field_name` or `object_name.method_name()` will attempt to access said field / call said function; I say attempt since `access modifiers` can restrict what we can and can't see on an object;

 <hr>

-**Access modifiers** are special tags we place inside a `class` or `struct` definition to change where they're members are visible from; `Access modifiers` include:
+**Access modifiers** are special tags we place inside a `class` or `struct`'s definitions to change where their members are visible from; `Access modifiers` include:

 - `private` - the default modifier for all `class` members; It restricts access of private members outside the class itself; We can see that in our `Dog` example, we are able to read the values of `private fields` **name, furColour, eyeColour, height, weight** from their respective member function, but if we tried to read their values directly from `main`, we would instead get a compilation error;
-- `public` - the default modifier for all `struct` members, also the only difference between the two; `public` fields allow for read/write permissions to anyone anywhere, and `public` methods can be called from anywhere, no restrictions;
+- `public` - the default modifier for all `struct` members; It is also the only difference between `clases` and `structs`; `public` fields allow for **read/write** permissions to anyone anywhere, and `public` methods can be called from anywhere, no restrictions;
 - `protected` - will be explained in [inheritance](#inheritance)

-Setting an access modifier for a field or function is done by doing `modifier_name:` on a line; After that line, every member will have said `access modifier` applied to it;
+Setting an access modifier for a field or function is done by doing `modifier_name:` on a line; After that line, every member will have that `access modifier` applied to it;

 <hr>

 **Instantiating**:

-Instantiating is done through a `constructor`, a special method that is called when a new `instance` of a `class` is created; It is used to set initial values for `class` fields or do custom logic when a new `instance` get made; By default, if we don't specify anything C++ provides an `empty constructor`, a constructor that takes no parameters and does nothing; Example of calling an empty constructor:
+Instantiating is done through a `constructor`, a special method that is called when a new `instance` of a `class` is created; It is used to set initial values for `class` fields or do custom logic when a new `instance` gets made; By default, if we don't specify anything, C++ provides an `empty constructor`, a constructor that takes no parameters and does nothing; Example of calling an empty constructor:

 ```cpp
 Dog d;